Opening southern milk prices under fire

 NSW producer Graham Forbes, from advocacy body Dairy Connect, said those global dynamics provided an opportunity for processors to take some initiative in moving the industry forward by lifting prices enough to regain farmer confidence and investment.

-“So far, it’s basically been about taking each other’s supply or market share as opposed to working on growing the value of the market,” he said.
+“So far, it’s basically been about taking each other’s supply or market share as opposed to working on growing the value of the market,” Mr Forbes said.

 “The processing sector has eroded the value capture out of the domestic market by tendering viciously low prices to supermarkets.